 Parenting a child is by far the hardest and most unpredictable venture in life.
 Why?
 Because there is no manual on “how to be the best parent.”
 We just take what we’ve learned from our parents (how they raised us), gather some questionable “how-to” books, and fly by the seat of our pants.
-While we may make our way through the journey of parenting with our head above water, most of us often ask, “Am I doing this right?”
+While we may make our way through the journey of parenting with our heads above water, most of us often ask, “Am I doing this right?”

 So, what are these two magical ingredients?
 Love and Structure.
 These two seemingly opposing elements originate from the structural family therapy model that deems that a healthy and effective hierarchy in a family household (a boundary that distinguishes the parents from children) includes both a “hard” side and a “soft” side; the hard—rules, consequences, structure and boundaries, and the soft—nurturing and soothing pain and helping them feel loved and needed.

 So often, parents view these two ingredients as “either/or.”
 However, one aspect without the other will likely lead to only short-term positive outcomes and allow for more long-term, detrimental consequences.
 If you provide only the “hard” and enforce rules and punishments without offering emotional comfort and compassionate love, your young one may obey yet develop self-esteem or anger problems and receive the message “I am bad,” vs. “My behavior is bad.”
-On the flip side, if you provide the emotional comfort and love absent of structure, discipline and boundaries, your child may not learn to appreciate authority/rules and be more likely to develop behavioral and academic problems.
-However, with both of these essential elements, your child will be more likely to grow up happy and successful (with a more positive view of themselves), be respectful, considerate and kind towards others, and make healthy decisions and evaluate safety risks on their own.
+On the flip side, if you provide emotional comfort and love absent of structure, discipline, and boundaries, your child may not learn to appreciate authority/rules and be more likely to develop behavioral and academic problems.
+However, with both of these essential elements, your child will be more likely to grow up happy and successful (with a more positive view of themselves), be respectful, considerate, and kind towards others, make healthy decisions, and evaluate safety risks on their own.

 Trying to provide both the “soft” and the “hard” side to your youngster at the same time may seem like a confusing and daunting task.
 Here are some general guidelines and examples to help you get a clearer picture of what implementing both sides look like: